 “Hydra is a framework for elegantly configuring complex applications.”
 As a special case it builds CLIs with autocomplete and other fun stuff.
 Because it can do so many things, within a very simple paradigm this tool undersells itself.
 But it is now my main tool.
 See my hydra notes.

 - define the interface for your command-line app, and

 docopt is based on conventions that have been used for decades in help messages and man pages for describing a program’s interface.
 An interface description in docopt is such a help message, but formalized.

-Bonus feature: It is implemented in many langauges, so the same sommand line description will also generate parses in C++, julia etc.
+Bonus feature: It is implemented in many languages, so the same command line description will also generate parsers in C++, julia etc.